bridrod/Nagios/check-dell-warranty-README.md

 # Nagios
-Monitoring Script for Dell Warranty; It pulls the Service Tag (STag) using OS or Device SNMP.
+Monitoring Script for Dell Warranty; It pulls the Service Tag (STag) from target using OS or Device SNMP.
 The following is supported/tested:

 1. From server OS (VMWare ESXi) or the iDRAC automatically as a backup (in case SNMP under the OS doesn't work);
 2. From Chassis;